apiaryio/apiary-client/README.md

-apiary
+apiaryio
 =============

 Apiary.io CLI

 ## Disclaimer

-This gem is not the official Apiary gem and is under development.
+This gem is not the official apiaryio gem and is under development.
 You can find the official gem from Apiary at https://rubygems.org/gems/apiaryio

 ## Requirements